 Tennessee CHOICES Group 1 admissions almost always run through one of two paths:

 Path 1: Hospital discharge.
 When a parent is being discharged from a hospital to a nursing facility, the hospital's discharge planner and the receiving facility's admissions coordinator handle the bulk of the paperwork.
 The hospitalist or facility medical director submits the PAE.
-The family submits the financial application through TennCare Connect (online at tenncareconnect.tn.gov, by phone at 1-855-259-0701, by paper, or in person).
+The family submits the financial application through one of TennCare's three channels: online at tenncareconnect.tn.gov, by phone to TennCare Connect at 1-855-259-0701, or on a paper application mailed to TennCare Connect, P.O.
+Box 305240, Nashville, TN 37230-5240 (fax 1-855-315-0669).
+Free in-person help is available from the local Tennessee Department of Health office or, for long-term care specifically, from the Area Agency on Aging and Disability at 1-866-836-6678, which will send a representative to the home of an applicant with a disability.U.S.
+Government Publishing Office. (n.d.).
+42 CFR 435.912 — Timely determination of eligibility (eCFR). ecfr.gov.
+Retrieved Aug 1, 2026, from https://www.ecfr.gov/current/title-42/section-435.912

 Path 2: Direct admission from home.
 Less common.
 The family contacts the facility, the facility's admissions team requests the PAE from the resident's primary care physician, and the family files the financial application through TennCare Connect.